asvid/hugo-blog/content/posts/2025-10-12-candle-studio-story.md

 After all that 5h grind, Claude said it's a good time anyway, because it's normal to spend days debugging Apple app signing issues.

-Writing code was not the central part of developing this app.
+**Writing code was not the central part of developing this app**.
 The road from 'it works on my machine' to 'you can get it on your phone' was pretty long.
 I want to believe that each next project would be easier to set up, but I cannot remember all those steps, even if my life depended on it.
 They are also not written in stone; they are written in ever-changing policies, rules, and workflows in digital form.
 Adding and removing steps is part of the game.

 ---